Deposit Methods That Are Legal For Online Betting

 Prepaid Cards + Gift Cards

-But don't go rush out and buy just any card... you need to contact the cashier at the sportsbook to find out exactly which brands and types of cards are being accepted to guaranteed our claimed 100% approval rate.
-This option is very enticing to USA players who would like to use their credit card, but have trouble with the bank processing it.
+But don't go rush out and buy just any card.
+You need to contact the cashier at the sportsbook to find out exactly which brands and types of cards are being accepted to guarantee our claimed 100% approval rate.
+This option is very enticing to USA players who would like to use their credit cards but have had trouble with their banks processing them.
+(Note: If using a prepaid credit card, please make sure that it is certified for international purchases, as not all prepaid or gift cards offer this feature.)

 Wire Transfers: Western Union + MoneyGram